Author: Suzanne Tiburtius. Specialist Teacher. Kent Learning Support Service

 All staff must be involved and have consistent expectations

-This does not mean that busy specialist teachers should be expected to spend much time on this skill, merely that they should know and back up what other colleague are doing.
+This does not mean that busy specialist teachers should be expected to spend much time on this skill, merely that they should know and back up what other colleagues are doing.

 Start at the beginning

-What can mainstream staff so to encourage good quality handwriting?
+What can mainstream staff do to encourage good quality handwriting?